+'''

-Settings to build the package, overwriting the defaults (host machine). e.g.: -s:h compiler=gcc '''
+defaults (host machine). e.g.: -s:h compiler=gcc

+'''

-This command is util for testing existing packages, that have been previously built (with conan create, for example). conan create will automatically run this test if a test_package folder is found besides the conanfile.py, or if the --test-folder argument is provided to conan create.
+This command is useful for testing existing packages, that have been previously built (with conan create, for example). conan create will automatically run this test if a test_package folder is found besides the conanfile.py, or if the --test-folder argument is provided to conan create.